Empty

 • nvcr.io/nvidia/nemo:23.03

-When using image tags like :latest, Baseten may use a cached copy even if the image has been updated.
-To pull the exact version, use image digests like your-image@sha256:abc123....
+When using image tags like :latest, Baseten uses a cached copy and may not reflect updates to the image.
+To pull a specific version, use image digests like your-image@sha256:abc123....

 python_executable_path